All Collections

 • 58.34 ppm/8 hours

-This would be a level that indicates actionable concerns like making an idle engine policy or closing the window should be taken.
+This level indicates actionable concerns, such as making an idle engine policy or closing the window.
 However, this would not necessarily be an emergency as there is no threat to well-being.
-If you begin to see events like this regularly and you cannot identify the source you may want to take investigative action.
-If your fire alarm system enters an alarm state due to the presence of CO always treat it like an emergency even if the SV25 does not detect it.
+If you begin to see events like this regularly and you cannot identify the source, you may want investigate more.

 In this case, the SV25 was able to provide insights to the fire department to identify a failed water heater.